Compiled Basic Game Guide

 Create Your Own Battlefield

 With experience, you may want to build your own battlefields and create your own game scenarios, armies, and victory conditions.
-Good luck; and may the best Valkyrie General win!
+Good luck, and may the best Valkyrie General win!

 Road to the Forgotten Forest